AnonymerNiklasistanonym/osu-api-v2/README.md

 An easy way to use the [osu!api v2](https://osu.ppy.sh/docs/index.html).

-**Attention: This is only a prototype that is currently aimed at providing beatmap information for another project and *NOT* a complete implementation of this api!**
+**Attention: This is only a prototype that is currently aimed at providing beatmap information for another project and *NOT* a complete implementation of this API!**

 ALSO: This package after version v0.0.18 makes use of a native `fetch` implementation which is for example provided by node [since version v17.5.0 experimentally](https://nodejs.org/en/blog/release/v17.5.0/).
 If you use an older version or another environment be sure to include a package like [`whatwg-fetch`](https://www.npmjs.com/package/whatwg-fetch) that polyfills `fetch` if not existing.